Pr0f23ss0R/IcarusMods/pr0fpacklite/readme.md

-# IcarusMods - Pr0fQOLPack WIP
+# IcarusMods - Pr0fqolPack WIP

-Welcome to the lite version of pr0fpack
+Welcome to the qol version of pr0fpack

 DISCLAIMER: these mods are intended for Offline and/or solo play.
 It can potentially ruin the game for others when playing together, so please do not put yourself in that situation.
 If you play with a regular group and they all want it, please recommend all parties install the mod to prevent adverse effects.